catalingheorghe/learning-activities/progr/rust/cmdline-rust-book/notes.md

    - `format!` macro is like print, but returns a String
  - str - a valid UTF-8 string; appropiate for literal strings; `&str` a borrowed string
- - bool - true or false.
+ - bool - true or false
+ - usize - primitive type, pointer-sized unsinged integer (isize - signed)
+	- also: u32/i32, u64/i64
  - Option - either None or `Some<T>`, where T is any type.
    - the `unwrap` function takes the value out of `Some<T>`, panic if `None`
  - Result - either success, with a type, or Err.
    - `unwrap` takes value in Ok, or panic
    - `?` either unpack an ok value, or propagate the `Err` to the caller
    - `and_then(fun)` - pass the T in Ok<T> to the fun
+   - convert::From and Into are useful for converting into Err types
  - Vector - contiguous growable array size; same types.
  - std::slice - similar to vectors, but can't be resized after creation.
  - struct - like an object, with fields